tc39/proposal-ses/README.md

 ```

 The familiar expression `Promise.resolve(p).then(callback)` postpones
-the `callback` function to some future time after the promise `p`
+the `callback` function to some future time after the promise `p` has
-has been fulfilled.
+been fulfilled.
 In like manner, the expression
 `RemotePromise.resolve(r).there(callback)` postpones and migrates the
 closed `callback` function to some future time and space, where the
 object designated by the fulfilled `r` is located.
 This supports a
 federated form of the
 [Asynchronous Partitioned Global Address Space](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.464.557)
-used by the X10 supercomputer language.
+concurrency model used by the X10 supercomputer language.

 ## Annex B considerations